josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/announcing-quina-my-first-app.md

 - The [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility) library for some nice scroll effects; and
 - Some free third-party sound effects, mentioned more specifically in the app's [FAQ](https://quina.app/faq/) page.

-Other than the above, everything in the app is original and coded from scratch (including the brand and all the CSS).
+Other than what's listed here, everything in the app is original and coded from scratch (including the brand and all the CSS).

 ## Building an Android App from a PWA